mikaeldui/riot-games-dotnet-client/README.md

 It features a purpose-built Open API client generator and is written with Vanilla C#.

 It's easily extendible.
-You can leverage it's type safety and inherit the clients or just use it GetAsync/PostAsync/PutAsync methods if you need to do something that's not supported.
+You can leverage it's type safety and inherit the clients or just use its GetAsync/PostAsync/PutAsync methods if you need to do something that's not supported.

 ## Download